dimantha1234/pipedream/component-api-new.md

 ### CLI

-For example, you can use the CLI to retrieve the last 10 events:
+Use the `pd events` command to retrieve the last 10 events via the CLI:

 ```
 pd events -n 10 <source-name>